-The certificate services produced by the CA are covered by a financial administration system and supervision as has separately been set forth.
+The certificate services produced by Digital and Population Data Services Agency are covered by a financial administration system and supervision as has separately been set forth.

-The CA's financial administration is described in detail in the certification practice statement.
+The certification authority's financial administration is described in detail in the certification practice statement.